ScientiaEtVeritas/Calender/README.md

 npm start
 ```

-Type in your browser's address bar **http://localhost:63242** to see the website.
+Type in your browser's address bar **http://localhost:<port>** to see the website.
+The port defaults to 63242.